 The $20 million Better Bins Kerbside Collection Program is a State Government program that provides funding to local governments to implement better practice kerbside collection services to support higher recovery and the achievement of the State Government’s 2025 municipal solid waste targets.

-Better Bins encourages the use of a three bin system (general waste, co-mingled recycling and organic/green waste) to support greater source separation and higher recovery.
-The program also encourages local governments to provide households with greater recycling capacity as a proportion of total waste, and requires local governments to transition to Australian Standards bin colours.
+Better Bins encourages the use of a three bin system (general waste, co-mingled recycling and food organics and/or garden organics) to support greater source separation and higher recovery.
+The program also encourages local governments to provide effective education and engagement so that residents know how to get the most out of the new system, and requires local governments to transition to Australian Standards bin colours.

-The Better Bins program will pay local governments up to $30 for each household that receives a better practice kerbside collection service.
+The Better Bins program pays local governments up to $30 for each household that receives a better practice kerbside collection service.